pioneers/runtime/tests/README.md

 # Test Framework

 This folder contains all the files that we use for manual testing, interacting with Runtime without Dawn, and writing automated tests.
 The script `scripts/test.sh` is the file that actually runs the automated tests, and is also part of the test framework.
+To run the script, run the command `runtime test <test number>` (see the last section of this README).
 For a more thorough discussion of testing philosophy and how these test clients work, see the [corresponding page in the Wiki](https://github.com/pioneers/runtime/wiki/Test-Framework).

 ## Contents